top of page

 The euphoria is when they think they will walk across the tightrope and become the Hero.
 The terror is when they think they will fall off the tightrope, become the Villain, and plunge themselves into shame and humiliation.

-Between a Fear of Shame and a Fear of the Future, the leader fears the death of the social self - because of a catastrophic failure in an overly narrow life devoted to work.
+In sum, we can say that between a Fear of Shame and a Fear of the Future, the leader fears the death of the social self because of a catastrophic failure in an overly narrow life devoted to work.

 (C) Playing Human Shield / Cover Ups / Moral Injury / Injustice

-The third cause I will mention is the "Human Shield" - someone who hides a moral issue or a major risk to keep it from disturbing the productivity or success of the company.
+The third cause I will mention is acting as the "Human Shield" - someone who hides or downplays a major risk or moral issue to keep it from disturbing the productivity or success of the company.
 This could be a COO who looks the other way at the poor behavior of a star performer.
-Or it can be a CEO who hides the ambivalent promises of investors when the company is already in financial distress to keep employee morale up.
+Or it can be a CEO who is overly optimistic about the probability of investors to fund the company in order to keep employee morale up when the company is already in financial distress.
 Or it can be a sales manager who hides the questionable behavior of a major client in order to preserve revenues and keep the company going.

 In every case, the Human Shield becomes a morally ambiguous figure, even if they are acting for the survival of the company and even if their own personal ethics are otherwise sound.
 This comes from simply covering up or defending against the issue while promising an aura of benevolence that they cannot guarantee.

 If the hidden risk does, in fact, happen, then having played Human Shield can make it all the more painful.
-For instance, a CEO who hides the company's financial performance from employees will get hit doubly hard when they run out of money and are forced into surprise layoffs.
+For instance, a CEO who hides the company's financial performance from employees (to prevent a death spiral) will get hit doubly hard when they run out of money and are forced into surprise layoffs.
 On top of shame and panic over their financial failings, they will receive employee blame for not giving any warnings whatsoever of the layoffs, likely plunging them into a guilt and shame vortex.
 This trauma can also build up over time.
-An executive I know had to be institutionalized after being forced to quietly deal with abusive work conditions for years without getting sufficient support.
+An executive I know from a Fortune 500 had to be institutionalized after being forced to quietly deal with abusive work conditions for years without getting sufficient support.
+What was worse was that this employee did not cause these work conditions and tried to have them remedied - to no avail.

 Playing the Human Shield can be related to the concept of Moral Injury: